oplS17projects/Rack-Man/README.md

 | Second Milestone (Sun Apr 16) | - Create walls for maze and background graphics implemented <br/> - Have a good working prototype |
 | Demo Day (Mon Apr 24, Wed Apr 26, or Fri Apr 28) | - Have the game working properly<br> - High scores connected to game |

 ## Group Responsibilities

-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

-Please use Github properly: each individual must make the edits to this file representing their own section of work.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Mohammed Nayeem @mohammednayeem
 will work on high scores, key presses (up, down, left, right), point system.<br/>
 I plan on having a working prototype done when by April 9th.

 ### Kevin Fossey @kfozz
 Kevin is team lead.
-Additionally, Kevin will work on...
+I plan on creating and sourcing the images and audio for the game.
+This means I will work with the RSound and Racket Images libraries and work towards utilizizing these libraries to render the graphics portion of the game.
+Like Mohammed I will also work towards handling user inputs.